mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 #### 11:00

-I think if you read the “Buddha Nature” [chapter] of *Shobogenzo* (“Busshō”), [it’s] a little bit difficult to understand, but you would taste what the buddha-nature is.
+I think if you read the “Buddha Nature” [chapter] of *Shōbōgenzō* (“Busshō”), [it’s] a little bit difficult to understand, but you would taste what the buddha-nature is.
 So that is a most important chapter for you, to understand Dogen Zenji’s teaching and also Buddha’s teaching, [that is,] in terms of general Buddhism.

 So according to [Dogen in] “Buddha Nature,” there are two points.
 He [talks] about buddha-nature [according to *Nirvana Sutra*]; he quotes a sentence of *Nirvana Sutra* and comments on this.
 So there are two points he mentioned.